EnrightLab/Courses-and-Practicals/EMBO_Heidelberg_2017/miR_210_Experiment/small_RNASeq/small_RNASeq.md

 Experiment Overview
 -------------------

-This set of sequencing data is from the libraries prepared by participants.
-We have matched microRNA and mRNA samples to sequence in Breast Cancer MCF7 Human Cells.
+This set of sequencing data is from libraries prepared in a previous course.
+We have matched microRNA and mRNA samples from   MCF7 Human Breast Cancer Cells.
 The experiment here was to overexpress miR-210 to explore the effect on mRNAs.
-Control samples used a non mouse microRNA from c.elegans (cel-miR-67) TCACAACCTCCTAGAAA
+Control samples used a non-mouse microRNA from c.elegans (cel-miR-67) TCACAACCTCCTAGAAA

 | filename                       | group | samplename | treatment | fullname          | 3p-ad               |
 |--------------------------------|-------|------------|-----------|-------------------|---------------------|